Smart Kitchen Gadgets for Cooking

 tarheelnurse · 3 years ago

+I was going to suggest a similar idea!
+Try to use (& clean) the things before deciding if you want to get rid of them.
+Everyone will have their own opinions about what you should keep or discard, so you need to figure out which items you enjoy using.
 A few years back we invested in a super expensive blender after I burnt out the motor of a mid-range blender.
 I hate the expensive blender, my husband loves it.
 I personally don't think it works as well as the one I burnt out and I loathe that I can't take it apart and out the pieces in the dishwasher.
 I used to constantly use the blender but now I rarely use it.
 So I purchased a personal size blender and love it.
 People probably think it's ridiculous to have a nice blender and then go buy a cheap personal size blender, but I love this little thing.
 I use it daily!
 It works well and I can put the pieces in the dishwasher!
 So we have the nice brand-name blender for my husband (who uses it once in a blue moon but loves it when he uses it), and a cheap small thing for me.
 Different strokes for different folks.

 R